 The COVID-19 crisis has created economic chaos for businesses across the U.S., but not all of it is terrible news.
 Companies in logistics, technology, grocery, and essential retail have seen customer demand surges and are hiring at record rates.
-By the end of March, Walmart was hiring 5,000 new employees a day, and by mid-April, Amazon had brought on an additional 175,000 employees.
-Of course, not every organization is hiring at this scale.
+Of course, not every organization is hiring for tens of thousands of employees.
 And, employee turnover can negatively impact every business, especially in the first 180 days.
 Here are three ways HR teams can reduce their employee turnover rate with strategies and technology deployed during hiring.

 Use pre-hire assessments to identify candidates most likely to stay or to leave.